 The approaches of Hearst and others are characterized by a (relatively) high precision in the sense that the quality of the learned relations is very high.
 However, these approaches suffer from a very low recall which is due to the fact that the patterns are very rare.
-As a possible solution to this problem, in (Cimiano et al., 2004d) Hearst patterns matched in a corpus and on the Web as well as explicit information derived from other resources and heuristics are combined yielding better results compared to considering only one source of evidence on the task of learning sub-/superconcept relations.
+As a possible solution to this problem, in (Cimiano et al., 2004d; 2005b) Hearst patterns matched in a corpus and on the Web as well as explicit information derived from other resources and heuristics are combined yielding better results compared to considering only one source of evidence on the task of learning sub-/superconcept relations.
 In general, to overcome such data sparseness problems, researchers are more and more resorting to the WWW as for example in (Markert et al., 2003), where Hearst patterns are also searched in the WWW by using the Google API in order to acquire background knowledge for anaphora resolution, as well as in (Agirre et al., 2000), where related texts are crawled from the Web to enrich a given ontology.
-In (Cimiano et al., 2004a) a similar approach has been employed to find the best concept for an unknown instance in a given ontology.
+In (Cimiano et al., 2004a; 2005a) a similar approach has been employed to (i) find the best concept for an unknown instance as well as (ii) the appropriate superconcept for a certain concept in a given ontology ((Cimiano & Staab, 2004)).

 (Velardi et al., 2001) present the OntoLearn system which discovers i) the domain concepts relevant for a certain domain, i.e. the relevant terminology, ii) named entities, iii) 'vertical' (is-a or taxonomic) relations as well iv) as certain relations between concepts based on specific syntactic relations.
-In their approach a 'vertical' relation is established between a term t_1 and a term t_2 , i.e. is-a (t_1,t_2) , if the head of t_2 matches the head of t_1 and additionally the former is additionally modified in t_1 .
-Thus, a 'vertical' relation is for example established between the term 'international credit card' and the term 'credit card', i.e. is-a(international credit card, credit card).
-This approach is certainly very simple and could be complemented by the one presented in this paper.
+In their approach a 'vertical' relation is established between a term t_1 and a term t_2 , i.e. is- $a(t_1,t_2)$, if the head of t_2 matches the head of t_1 and additionally the former is additionally modified in t_1 .
+Thus, a 'vertical' relation is for example established between the term 'international credit card' and the term 'credit card', i.e. is-a(international credit credit)